Open-source software for simulations and inversions of airborne electromagnetic data

 At intermediate times (0.1ms) the background field has set up strong vortex currents within the plate.
 By the time that the vortex currents are fully engaged, the galvanic currents are decaying, so at later times (0.5ms) the vortex currents dominate.
 The vortex currents effectively generate a horizontal magnetic dipole which has a positive vertical field at the receiver, as can be seen in Figure 4c.
 It is this horizontal dipole contribution that leads to the double peak observed in the late-time data in Figure 2.

-3Stitched 1D inversion of AEM data
+3Stitched 1D inversion of AEM data¶

 When inverting airborne EM data, 1D inversions are commonplace.
 They have the benefit that each sounding is a relatively inexpensive computation and that the inversion can be readily parallelized over soundings.
 A basic 1D inversion will treat each sounding independently; more advanced 1D inversions may include lateral or spatial constraints in the regularization to promote smooth variation in the model between stations Viezzoli et al., 2008Viezzoli et al., 2009.
 For this example, we adopt the basic approach, inverting and regularizing each sounding independently.
 The extension to laterally or spatially constrained regularization can be considered within the SimPEG framework.

-The parameter m\mathbf{m} denotes the inversion model, which is the set of parameters sought in the inversion; β is a trade-off parameter which weights the relative contribution of the data misfit and the regularization in the inversion.
-The mathematical description of the data misfit and regularization follow a standard 2\ell_2 formulation and are described in Cockett et al. (2015).
+The parameter denotes the inversion model, which is the set of parameters sought in the inversion; β is a trade-off parameter which weights the relative contribution of the data misfit and the regularization in the inversion.
+The mathematical description of the data misfit and regularization follow a standard formulation and are described in Cockett et al. (2015).

-For the 1D inversions, the data were assigned 5%\% uncertainties and no noise floor was used.
+For the 1D inversions, the data were assigned 5 uncertainties and no noise floor was used.
 The trade-off parameterβ, was set at a fixed value of 20.
 The starting and reference model were set to be equal to the background conductivity of 10-3 S/m.
 The inversions were terminated either when the target misfit was reached or 10 iterations were completed.

 The recovered model and associated predicted data are shown in Figure 5.
 Most of the soundings terminated at the maximum number of iterations without reaching the target misfit.
 The recovered conductivity model is typical of 2D effects in a 1D inversion: a resistor is imaged beneath conductive “pant-legs” which are centered above the vertical conductor.
 The 1D assumption is inadequate for imaging the 3D structure, as the horizontal-dipole behaviour observed in Figure 4c cannot be explained by a 1D conductivity structure.
 In the next section, we will increase the dimensionality of the inversion and examine two approaches for a 2D inversion of these data.

-42D inversions of AEM data
+42D inversions of AEM data¶

 In both of the following inversions, the forward modelling is conducted on a 3D tensor mesh, while the inversion model we consider is 2D.
 To populate the 3D space with physical properties, the 2D slice is simply surjected along the y-axis; within SimPEG, this is handled by the Maps class.
 Kang et al. (2015) contains further discussion on the Maps class and how it appropriately modifies the sensitivity.

 The first approach we take to invert the data is a conventional voxel-based inversion.
-The data are assigned 5%\% uncertainties and a noise floor of 10-14 V/Am2.
+The data are assigned 5 uncertainties and a noise floor of 10-14 V/Am2.
 A Tikhonov regularization is used and a beta-cooling schedule, which reduces the value of the trade-off parameter, β, by a factor of 5 every 3 iterations is employed.
 The starting model is a halfspace of 10-3 S/m.
 The inversion is run for 20 iterations and reaches an RMS misfit of 1.8.
 This is a reasonably good misfit considering we are fitting a 3D plate with a 2D model.
 The observed and predicted data are shown in Figure 6b.
 We note how much better the two-peak portion of the data are fit compared to that obtained in the 1D.
 The recovered model is shown in Figure 6.
 As is typical of smooth inversions, we recover a diffuse, conductive feature.
 This arises because we are penalizing gradients and using a fairly coarse mesh.
 By changing the norm used in the regularization, which can easily be done in SimPEG, sharper, more localized models can be obtained.
 Notwithstanding that, we note that the maximum amplitude of the recovered conductivity model closely reflects the true amplitude of the plate, and the horizontal location of the plate agrees well with the true model.

 An alternative approach to the inverse problem is to consider a parametric inversion.
 There are a number of motivations for doing this.
 First, we see from the data-misfit curve in Figure 6c that this has been a challenging problem for the voxel inversion; between iterations 5 and 14, little progress is being made in reducing the misfit.
 This may be related to some of the challenges observed by McMillan et al. (2015), where the circular nature of the sensitivity of an airborne EM survey tends to promote “ringing” artefacts in the inversion.
 The authors overcame this problem by introducing a parametric inversion.
 Another motivating factor for working in a parametric domain is that it may conform with a priori knowledge about the earth.

 For the above reasons we now consider a parametric approach to the inverse problem.
 This too, can be straightforwardly implemented in SimPEG.
 We describe the inversion model with 6 parameters: the conductivity of the background, the conductivity of the plate, the x and z locations of the center of the plate and its width in the x and z dimensions.
 The same data uncertainties as in the previous inversion are applied.
-No regularization is included, and the starting model used for the inversion is shown in Figure 7, the background conductivity is 5×1035\times10^{-3}S/m and the conductivity of the plate is 0.05 S/m.
+No regularization is included, and the starting model used for the inversion is shown in Figure 7, the background conductivity is S/m and the conductivity of the plate is 0.05 S/m.
 It is important to seed the parametric inversion with different background and plate conductivities; if the same conductivity is used for both, there is ambiguity introduced as the geometric parameters have no influence on the observed data if there is no conductivity contrast.
 The inversion is run for 20 iterations and the resultant model and data fit are shown in Figure 7.
 The RMS misfit of this inversion is 2.5.

 The inversion accurately recovers the conductivities of the background and plate, the width of the plate and the location of the top of the plate.
 The depth extent is not resolved; we lose sensitivity with depth, and again the late-time data are poorly fit.
 This indicates that more progress might be made if we consider a 3D inversion.
 It is also interesting to examine the nature of the data misfit as a function of iteration and explore which parameters are updated at each iteration.
 In the first few iterations, the inversion updates the conductivity of the background and the plate.
 Once it has made sufficient progress on these parameters, it then proceeds to update the geometric properties.
 The order-and-magnitude of the updates at each step provide some indication of the sensitivity of the inversion to each parameter; this can be useful in a feasibility study to assess how well we might expect the inversion to resolve a geologic feature of interest.
 A similar RMS misfit is reached in both inversions, and the data are fit quite well, with the exception of the last two time channels.
 This is likely due to the 3D nature of the target.
 Further improvements to the data fit could be explored with 3D voxel or parametric inversions within the SimPEG framework.